 Oakley will provide emotional support when following up with victims of traumatic situations, such as domestic violence, house fires, or witnessing a violent crime, especially a child witness.

 Ensmann and Oakley will visit local senior citizen housing facilities and the VA Clinic on Meadowlands Parkway.
-He will also be provide comfort and affection when family members are grieving over the death of a close family member.
+He will also provide comfort and affection when family members are grieving over the death of a close family member.

 For updates on this and other stories, check www.hudsonreporter.com and follow us on Twitter @hudson_reporter.
 Dan Israel can be reached at firstname.lastname@example.org.